waywardphilosopher/parami/content/docs/knowing.md

 ## Extra Resources Part I

 ### Plato resources

 - Try this Youtube video for a nice overview of the issues in the Theaetetus: https://www.youtube.com/watch?v=iePg6G3Jg4o
 - My returning students will know my affection for this delight from 8-bit philosophy.
 Great if you want to get a quick view of who Socrates was: https://www.youtube.com/watch?v=bJUuOnsRcvc
-- Listen to this podcast with British comedien Natalie Haynes, standing up for Plato: https://www.bbc.co.uk/sounds/play/b0785rmr
+- Listen to this podcast with British comedian Natalie Haynes, standing up for Plato: https://www.bbc.co.uk/sounds/play/b0785rmr

 - Here's some background on Plato: https://www.lookingforwisdom.com/plato-part-one/
 - Here is a very useful one-page summary of the Theaetetus, with a "map" of the contents of the dialogue. https://open.conted.ox.ac.uk/sites/open.conted.ox.ac.uk/files/resources/Create%20Document/Theaetetus02.pdf